esscott1/pyprflow/ReadMe.md

 ###What RESTful services are available to me

 [GET]

-API/workflow - returns all workflows managed by the application API/workflow/{workflowId}  - return the specific workflow.
+API/workflow - returns all workflows managed by the application. stuff more stuff

+API/workflow/{workflowId}  - return the specific workflow.
 API/workflow/example  - return an example workflow to get you started API/workflow/{workflowId}/node/{nodeId}/trackables  - returns all the trackable in that workflow node